uabinf/nlp-group-project-fall-2020-cner/Readme.md

 ```
 conda env create -f environment.yml
 ```
 Copy/Paste this command in your local terminal to check your environment list, after create environment sucessfully.
-The environment called "nlp" is the environment for this project.
+The environment called ```project``` is the environment for this project.
 ```
 conda env list
 ```

+Please use the installed kernal ```project``` to run the project.

 # Dataset